 - General negligence on the part of the insurer.

-If your insurer has denied your claim or underpaid the value of a claim in the Pembroke Pines area or beyond, you should consider talking to the dedicated insurance lawyers at Cecere Santana.
+If your insurer has denied your claim or underpaid the value of a claim in the South Florida area or beyond, you should consider talking to the dedicated insurance lawyers at Cecere Santana.
 We have represented clients in coverage disputes in Coral Springs, Sunrise, West Palm Beach, and throughout Florida.
 While filing suit against your insurer is not always necessary, we have the ability to take your case to court if that proves to be what it takes to make them pay.
 To schedule a free consultation, call (800) 753-5529 or visit our contact page.